 - For the big companies, the same will cost around 2 – 3 percent of the annual revenue.

-Considering both the financial obligations and the benefits of ERP integration, one has to be wise while choosing an open-source or proprietary framework.
+Considering both the financial obligations and the benefits of ERP integration, one has to be wise when choosing an open-source or proprietary framework.
 Are you having a hard time making the decision?
 Well, let’s simplify it for you by stating all the differentiating points between the two.

 What is an Open-Source ERP Framework?

 In an Enterprise Resource Planning open-source framework, the source code is available publicly.
-It allows developers and enterprises to leverage the source code free of cost and customize it to sufficing their requirements.
+It allows developers and enterprises to leverage the source code free of cost and customize it to suffice their requirements.
 By owning open-source ERP frameworks, the enterprise can save a lot due to zero licensing charges.

 What is a Proprietary ERP Framework?

 A proprietary ERP framework refers to a system that has its intellectual property rights owned by an enterprise.
 In this case, the publisher of the source code holds the proprietary rights of licensing and customization.
-You will have to pay a significant amount in the form of licensing fee (one-time), subscription charges, etc., to gain access to the ERP framework.
+You will have to pay a significant amount in the form of licensing fees (one-time), subscription charges, etc., to gain access to the ERP framework.

 Both open-source and proprietary ERP frameworks have their respective advantages and disadvantages.
 Let’s elaborate on all aspects to make the choice easier for you.

 |The source code is openly available for download and trial.
 Most of the vendors offering open-source frameworks provide a free version of the software.||It provides deploying infrastructure in an open-source framework that can minimize the competency of the system owing to the licensing agreement.|